Mubin05/Spotify-Clone/README.md

 # Spotify-Clone
- A Spotify web page clone app using HTLM and  CSS
+ A Spotify web page clone app using HTMl and  CSS